 Master Gardener Volunteer Training is undergoing a remodel, information will be coming out soon about the new program titled Foundations in Horticulture.
 It is likely to be available early 2022.

-Garden enthusiasts interested in learning more about horticulture and who have an interest in volunteering in their local communities can now register for the UW-Extension Master Gardener Volunteer Training program.
+Garden enthusiasts interested in learning more about horticulture and who have an interest in volunteering in their local communities should consider taking the UW-Extension Master Gardener Volunteer Training program.
 This program is a gateway to learning for personal growth, and a mission to volunteer through community events, school projects, outreach, and UW-Extension activities.

 In Wisconsin, the Master Gardener training is facilitated through county UW-Extension offices.
 Training includes a mixture of classroom instruction, online learning activities, at-home reading, hands-on activities and field trips.
 Anyone 18 years old or older can be a Master Gardener Volunteer, and no previous experience is required.
 Being a Master Gardener Volunteer isn’t all about plants.
-It’s also about working with people such as youth, the elderly, and differently abled folks.
-More information is available in these brochures and on the Level 1 training website (where you can see all the online modules.)
+It’s also about working with people such as youth, the elderly, and differently-abled folks.
+More information is available in these brochures and on the training website (where you can see all the online modules.)
 The information below is from the 2019 program.